Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Introduction

 \section{Introduction}

-Constrained Reinforcement Learning (CRL) addresses sequential decision-making problems within safety constraints and achieves considerable success in various safety-critical applications~\citep{Gu2022SRLSurvey}.
-However, in many real-world environments, such as robot control~\citep{Garcia2020SafeRLrobot,Thomas2021SafeRL} and autonomous driving~\citep{Krasowski2020SafeRLAutonomous}, specifying the exact constraint that can consistently guarantee the safe control is challenging, which is further exacerbated when the ground-truth constraint is time-varying and context-dependent.
+Constrained Reinforcement Learning (CRL) tackles sequential decision-making problems with safety constraints and has achieved considerable success in various safety-critical applications~\citep{Gu2022SRLSurvey}.
+However, in many real-world environments, such as robot control~\citep{Garcia2020SafeRLrobot,Thomas2021SafeRL} and autonomous driving~\citep{Krasowski2020SafeRLAutonomous}, specifying the exact constraint that can consistently guarantee safe control is challenging, which is further exacerbated when the ground-truth constraint is time-varying and context-dependent.

-Instead of utilizing a pre-defined constraint, an alternative approach, Inverse Constrained Reinforcement Learning (ICRL)~\citep{Malik2021ICRL,liu2024survey}, seeks to learn the constraint signals from the demonstrations of expert agents and imitate their behaviors by adopting the inferred constraint.
+Instead of utilizing a pre-defined constraint, an alternative approach, Inverse Constrained Reinforcement Learning (ICRL)~\citep{Malik2021ICRL,liu2024survey}, seeks to learn constraint signals from the demonstrations of expert agents and imitate their behaviors by adhering to the inferred constraints.
 ICRL effectively incorporates expert experience into the online CRL paradigm and thus better explains how expert agents optimize cumulative rewards under their empirical constraints.
-Under this framework, existing ICRL algorithms often assume the presence of a known dynamics model~\citep{Scobee2020MKCL,McPherson2021MKStochasticConstraint}, or a generative transition model that responds to queries for any state-action pair~\citep{papadimitriou2023bayesian,liu2023benchmarking}.
-However, this setting has a considerable gap with scenarios in practice where the transition models are often not available, or even time-varying, necessitating agents to physically navigate to new states to learn about them through exploration.
+Under this framework, existing ICRL algorithms often assume the presence of a known dynamic model~\citep{Scobee2020MKCL,McPherson2021MKStochasticConstraint}, or a generative transition model that responds to queries for any state-action pair~\citep{papadimitriou2023bayesian,liu2023benchmarking}.
+However, this setting has a considerable gap with real-world scenarios where such global transition models are often unavailable or even time-varying.
+In such cases, agents have to physically navigate to new states to learn about transition dynamics through exploration.

-To mitigate the gap, some recent studies~\citep{Malik2021ICRL,qiao2023multimodal,baert2023causalicrl} explicitly maximized the policy entropy throughout the learning process, yielding soft-optimal policy representations that favor less-selected actions.
-Unfortunately, such an uncertainty-driven exploration largely ignores the potential estimation errors in dynamic models or policies.
-To date, it still lacks a theoretical framework to demonstrate how well the maximum entropy approaches facilitate the accurate estimation of constraints.
+To mitigate the gap, some recent studies~\citep{Malik2021ICRL,baert2023causalicrl} explicitly maximized the policy entropy throughout the learning process, yielding soft-optimal policy representations that favor less-selected actions.
+However, this strategy often induces overly conservative constraints that forbid any behavior not present in the expert demonstrations.
+Moreover, such an uncertainty-driven exploration ignores the potential estimation errors in dynamic models and expert policies.
+To date, a theoretical framework is still lacking to demonstrate how well such exploration approaches facilitate the accurate estimation of constraints.